-If you’re visting Paris then you NEED to explore the Latin Quarter since it’s kind of a big deal.
+If you’re visting Paris then you NEED to explore the Latin Quarter since it’s kind of a big deal since it’s easily home to one of the best arrondissements in Paris.
 Just meander through these cozy, Gothic-style, cobblestone streets, that ooze charm at every turn, and you’ll begin to understand what all the fuss is about.
 So if you’re gonna visit the Latin Quarter anyway, might as well use some free Paris Walking Tours in the process.

 Am I right?